mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/index.md

 > **Note:** You will come across the term "copyleft" in the context of permissive licenses.
 Copyleft specifically refers to licenses (such as the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html)) stipulating that derivative works have to have their source code released under the same license as the original, to keep the source code open.
 They are designed specifically for open-source software releases.
 Hence, they are also sometimes called "open-source licenses".
 They are not suitable for licensing media assets.

-Explore the links to read the licenses and see the kinds of conditions they specify.
+Explore the links to read about the licenses and see the kinds of conditions they specify.

 #### Public domain/CC0